 Then in late 2019, WilderJones, a customer solutions expert at Blue Cross Blue Shield of North Carolina, got an email from her employer saying they were offering a virtual program free of charge to employees with musculoskeletal pain through a digital clinic called Hinge Health.

 With nothing to lose, WilderJones gave the program a shot.

 What she found was life changing: “After 3-5 weeks, I could see a difference and how the program was helping me.”
 Now, she says, “My back is feeling really, really good.
 It’s a relief I can’t even describe.
 I thought I’d be in pain for the rest of my life.”

 A wave of pain

 Contributing to the trend are an aging population, a rise in white collar desk jobs and a corresponding rise in Americans hunching over smart phones and laptops even in their time off, sedentary lifestyles, and poorer health habits overall.

-The COVID-19 pandemic has only exacerbated the problem, due to growing waistlines, stress levels, and poor ergonomic set-ups as people work from home.
+The COVID-19 pandemic exacerbated the problem, due to growing waistlines, stress levels, and poor ergonomic set-ups as people worked from home.

 Unfortunately, current pain management approaches and treatments, which include pain medications, injections and surgeries, can be expensive — musculoskeletal issues are the No. 1 driver of health care costs in the country ahead of heart disease and diabetes — and invasive and often are not effective.